IDBIDO/TFG/README.md

 This repository is dedicated to the Final Degree Project titled "HERRAMIENTAS Y BANCO DE PRUEBAS PARA LA DETECCIÓN DE ANOMALÍAS EN FLUJOS DE DATOS" (Tools and benchmark for Anomaly Detection in Data Streams).

-## Project Overview

-Provide a brief introduction to your project.
-Explain the problem it solves, its objectives, and the methodology or technologies used.

 ## Repository Structure

 Here's an overview of the key files included in this repository: